The Snap General Election proposed by Theresa May is well underway – but which political party is best for small businesses?

 Zero hour contracts and the gig economy

 So which political party has what view on this?
-The Lib Dems have hinted at proposals to crack down on the gig economy and prevent companies from forcing staff to be identified as self-employed.
+The Lib Dems have hinted at a crackdown on the gig economy.
+They may prevent companies from forcing staff to be identified as self-employed.
 They have also sided with a further crack-down on loopholes in short hour contracts, which large companies regularly exploit.

 Labour proposes an outright ban on zero hour contracts.
 The Conservatives introduced measures to combat exclusivity clauses which prevent workers from working elsewhere, but these have been criticised as not going far enough.
 Reports on the topic suggested companies were finding too many loopholes to sidestep the rules.